-The pre-university centers of Singapore are designed for students who wish to pursue a university degree after two to three years of pre-university education, rather than stopping after polytechnic post-secondary education.
+The pre-university centres of Singapore are designed for students who wish to pursue a university degree after two to three years of pre-university education, rather than stopping after polytechnic post-secondary education.

-Junior colleges were initially designed to offer an accelerated alternative to the traditional three-year programme, but in recent years the two-year programme has become more popular with students pursuing university education.
+Junior colleges were initially designed to offer an accelerated alternative to the traditional three-year programme, but in recent years the two-year programs have become more popular with students pursuing university education.

 Polytechnics in Singapore provide 3-year diploma courses.
 They accept students based on their GCE “O” level, GCE “A” level or Institute of Technical Education (ITE) results.